 Lake Bled is a popular place for a day trip from Ljubljana.
-It’s quoted as one of the most magical spots in the World in many lists.
+It’s quoted as one of the most magical spots in the World on many lists.
 What makes it so special?
 Starting with the lake itself.
 Crystal clear and greenish water.
 Over there it’s prohibited to drive with motorboats.
-Picturesque surroundings by Julian Alps mountains.
-In the middle of the lake Bled Island.
-When walking around the lake, you understand why it’s such a praised spot.
+Picturesque surroundings by Julian Alps mountains and in the middle of the lake Bled, there is an island.
+You understand why it’s such a praised spot when walking around the lake.

 Things to do in Bled?

 Take a little hike to see Lake Bled from above.
-The most popular viewpoint to Lake Bled is Ojstrica.
-From there you have panoramic views of the lake, island, and surrounding mountains.
+The most famous viewpoint of Lake Bled is Ojstrica.
+From there, you have panoramic views of the lake, island, and surrounding mountains.
 The best time to go there is right before sunrise.

 Visit Lake Bled Castle.
-It’s located on the hill, 130 meters above from lake, right next to Lake Bled.
-It´ś the oldest castle in Slovenia, which has been there for over a thousand years.
+It’s located on the hill, 130 meters above the lake, right next to Lake Bled.
+It´s the oldest castle in Slovenia, which has been there for over a thousand years.

 Have a dip in Lake Bled.
-Swimming in Lake Bled isn’t the warmest thing to do, but it’s so nice to swim in that cooling and clear water.
+Swimming in Lake Bled isn’t the warmest thing to do, but it’s so lovely to swim in that cooling and clear water.